 White wines are generally pressed from whitish, pale yellow, or green grapes.
 However, there are few white wines also made using red or dark grapes.
 The grapes were pressed to extract their juice.
 This is followed by filtering of the skin and seeds of the grapes.
 The grape juice is extracted then fermented using different procedures which depends on the type of white wine being manufactured.
 Wine is generally fermented without skin contact.
 Dry white wine is made from the complete fermentation of the wort.
 On the other hand, sweet wines are produced by stopping the fermentation process before all the grape sugars are converted to alcohol.
 White wines are served before meals, with desserts, or in between meals as a refreshing drink.
 White wines are more refreshing and lighter in style and taste than red wines.

-List of Top 10 Wine brands in India
+List of Top 10 Popular Wine brands in India

 1. Charosa Selections Sauvignon Blanc